mrtc0/ebpf-demo/README.md

 # eBPF Demos

 This repository contains the code I used for the demo during my [talk](https://speakerdeck.com/mrtc0/kododeli-jie-suru-ebpf-sekiyuriteimonitaringu) @ ["eBPF & コンテナ情報交換会 @ 福岡"](https://engineercafe.connpass.com/event/309223/).
+This is a demonstration of using `bpf_override_return()` and `bpf_send_signal()` to stop a process when there is a suspicious network connections.

 # Usage